 Migrate from Language Understanding (LUIS) to conversational language understanding (CLU)

-Conversational language understanding (CLU) is a cloud-based AI offering in Azure Cognitive Services for Language.
+Conversational language understanding (CLU) is a cloud-based AI offering in Azure AI Language.
 It's the newest generation of Language Understanding (LUIS) and offers backwards compatibility with previously created LUIS applications.
 CLU employs state-of-the-art machine learning intelligence to allow users to build a custom natural language understanding model for predicting intents and entities in conversational utterances.

 CLU offers the following advantages over LUIS: